A nudibranch uses its head tentacles, which are sensitive to taste, touch and smell, to sniff the current for its next victim. © Giovanna Fasanelli

 The Coral Triangle hosts an incredible variety of soft corals, so called because they do not produce calcium carbonate skeletons. © Giovanna Fasanelli

 To visit the Indonesian islands is an extraordinary experience, both above and below water.
 For snorkelers and divers, Indonesia’s northeast seas are considered to hold the richest variety of marine species on the planet.
-Join Apex as we explore the deep, warm waters of Indonesia’s Bunaken and Raja Ampat Marine Parks, where the Pacific meets the Indian Ocean.
+Join Apex to explore the deep, warm waters of Indonesia’s Raja Ampat Marine Park, where the Pacific meets the Indian Ocean.
 Feast your eyes on many of the 1,600 species of reef fish and over 600 species of hard coral on offer here.
-Trek the jungle-cloaked islands, home to rare orchids, birds of paradise.
+Trek the jungle-cloaked islands, home to rare orchids and birds of paradise.
 From a charming local resort and an award-winning yacht, this Raja Ampat diving tour offers a stunning combination of natural treasures and the best diving in Indonesia.

 - Travel by Air